-When thinking about what can children do in New Orleans on a beautiful warm day, the first thought that comes to mind is taking a trip to City Park.
+When thinking about visiting New Orleans with toddlers a beautiful warm day, the first thought that comes to mind is taking a trip to City Park.
 Upon your visit you will immediately get to see a more tranquil side of the city, and your kids will love Storyland’s colorful themed playground with 20 larger-than-life sculptures of fairytale characters.

-City Park also offers the Botanical Garden, the Carousel Gardens Amusement Park, and City Putt, so you can spend a whole day enjoying the beautiful New Orleans weather outside with your little ones.
+With so many fun things to do at City Park, you can spend a whole day enjoying the beautiful New Orleans weather outside with your little ones!

 The 900-acre preserve has 12 ponds and a lake to explore on its guided Safari Wagon Tour.
-You and your children will get to experience giraffes, zebras, bison, camels, and so much more face-to-face on this exciting excursion!
+You and your children will get to experience some incredible animals face-to-face on this exciting excursion!

 Get those little minds working and little hands moving at the Louisiana Children’s Museum!
 With over 30,000-square-feet of exhibit space, the museum offers a wide-range of activities that promote learning while on your trip.

-You may not think of Mardi Gras as part of what children can do in New Orleans.
-This may be especially true if you experienced Mardi Gras firsthand in your younger years.
+You may not think of Mardi Gras as a great way to spend time in New Orleans with toddlers.
+This may be especially true if you’ve experienced Mardi Gras firsthand in your younger years.
 Believe it or not, there is a less crazy side to this famous New Orleans celebration!

-You obviously will want to avoid the French Quarter with its adult-only activities, but you can still get your family dressed up in their best beads, feathers, and masks for a different take on on the holiday!
+You obviously will want to avoid the French Quarter with its adults-only activities, but you can still get your family dressed up in their best beads, feathers, and masks for a different take on the holiday!

 There are a number of kid-friendly parades you can see with your family outside of the French Quarter.
 You can also venture just a short distance from the downtown Mardi Gras celebration to “Family Gras.”
 This family friendly event offers pre-Mardi Gras parades, local creole food vendors, an art fair, and engaging musical entertainment.